ipython-contrib/jupyter_contrib_nbextensions/README.md

 | 2.x | checkout 2.x branch |
 | 3.x | checkout 3.x branch |

-There are different branches for the notebooke extensions.
+There are different branches of the notebook extensions in this repository.
 Please make sure you use the branch corresponding to your IPython version.

 Overview
 ===========================